undergrad-partner-school

 Overall, Baker College is committed to preparing the workforce of tomorrow by offering high-quality, practical education that aligns with the needs of industries and employers.
 With its diverse program offerings, flexible learning options, and comprehensive support services, Baker College provides a supportive environment for students to acquire the skills and knowledge necessary to succeed in their chosen career paths.

-Located in Owosso, MI and set in a suburban environment, Baker College is a private university.
-This school uses a semester-based calendar.
-It has an acceptance rate of 87%.
-The freshman retention rate at Baker College is 72% and the six-year graduation rate is 25%.
+Baker College is a private university located in Owosso, MI and set in a suburban environment.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 81%.
+The freshman retention rate at Baker College is 66.1% and the six-year graduation rate is 30%.

 Quick Facts